psifx/psifx/docs/pages/audio.md

 ## 2. Inference

 ### Speaker Diarization
 Identifies segments for each speaker in an audio file.
+This first function takes in a 'mixed' .wav file, which is a down-mix of all the individual channels from each available microphone.

+For best results, the audio should derive from collar-/shirt-worn lavalier microphones.

 ```bash
 psifx audio diarization pyannote inference \
     --audio Audios/MixedNormalized.wav \